We are advocating to prevent violence towards Indigenous women, girls, and 2SLGBTQQIA+ people along Highway 16.

 Carrier Sekani Family Services

-Carrier Sekani Family Services proudly provides holistic health and wellness services, in keeping with our mandate, for Carrier and Sekani people in north central British Columbia, with some services that extend across the country.
+Carrier Sekani Family Services proudly provides holistic health and wellness services, in keeping with our mandate, for Carrier and Sekani people in north central British Columbia.

 All of our holistic wellness programs and services are provided through the Carrier life cycle approach.
-Our culturally relevant services meet high standards.
-Culture is at the heart of all that we do!
+Our culturally relevant services meet high standards, and culture is at the heart of all the work we do.

 The Calls for Justice program at Carrier Sekani Family Services advocates for the safety of Indigenous women, girls, and 2SLGBTQQIA+ people in alignment with the 33 Recommendations from the 2006 Highway of Tears Symposium Report and the 231 Calls for Justice from the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-The program also provides violence and victim prevention, along with awareness education, to individuals, communities, and service providers in north central British Columbia.
+The program also provides violence prevention and awareness education to individuals, communities, and service providers in north central British Columbia.